zhaojw1998/SoundtrackClassification/readme.md

 <img src=".vscode\\fusion.jpg" width = "65%" />

 ## 2. Code and File Arrangement
+### 2.1 Files you can directly run:
+    /scripts/audio_clip_score_preview.py: you can run this to view the top-1 accuracy of soundtrack classification;
+    /match_video_to_audio_quantity.py: match the shape of video inference to that of the audio.
+A demo video inference result is reday in /video_classification_results.
+    /Fusion_audio_with_video.py: Fuse video inference and audio inference to get the united classification results.
+    For other code, you need to change the file directories to your own and derive corresponding .txt or .npy files for further use.
+Here we illustrates all the codes as follow.

-In this work, the codes and files are arranged as follow:
+### 2.2 In this work, the codes and files are arranged as follow:

     |--root folder